 9. Kids Explorer Hat

 This kids explorer hat is so cheap, but is such good quality.
-Hung on the wall in a mini-explorers room (like Nova’s jungle themed room) or atop their head for an afternoon of role play in this jungle, this cheap travel gift is sure to make them smile.
+Hung on the wall in a mini-explorers room (like my boy’s jungle themed room) or atop their head for an afternoon of role play in this jungle, this cheap travel gift is sure to make them smile.

 10. Apps Store Credit